-- 1) Risk identification: a risk environment has been jointly determined using data gathered from the Group's main senior executives ("top-down" approach) and supplemented both by contributions from Group subsidiaries or functional departments ("bottom-up" approach) and by external benchmark data: - 2) Assessment of identified risks: in 2015, risk assessment and ranking was performed by a college of Group senior executives, using a dedicated tool.
+- 1) Risk identification: the risk environment has been jointly determined using data gathered from the Group's main senior executives ("top-down" approach) and supplemented both by contributions from Group subsidiaries and functional departments ("bottom-up" approach) and by external benchmark data: - 2) Assessment of identified risks: risk assessment and ranking are performed by a college of Group senior executives, using a dedicated tool.
 Risks are assessed and ranked according to the probability of their materialization and their potential impact, assessed on the basis of a homogeneous set of criteria.
 The risk analysis is supported by a regular review of specific indicators (KRI - Key Risk Indicators).
-These indicators, produced using historic and prospective data, are tracked by the relevant functional departments and fed back to the Internal Control Department in charge of coordinating the process.

-On the basis of this risk identification and assessment a risk map is produced, which is submitted to the Risk Committee for approval;

-3) Risk treatment: measures aplied to deal with risks include the reduction, transfer, or acceptance of a risk.
+These indicators, produced using historic and prospective data, are tracked by the relevant functional departments and fed back to the Internal Control Department in charge of coordinating the process. - On the basis of this risk identification and assessment a risk map is produced, which is submitted to the Risk Committee for approval; information on risks and risk control systems are detailed in chapter 4: Risk factors. - 3) Risk treatment: measures applied to deal with risks include the reduction, transfer, or acceptance of a risk.
 Action plans are decided upon by the Internal Control Department and the risk owners identified among the functional departments.
 The Risk Committee validates the procedure for dealing with the main risks and monitors the progress of action plans.